| ALBUM COVER |

 - solo track, a fine slow ballad tribute to the late singer,

-songwriter and guitaist Eddie Hinton.
+songwriter and guitaist, Eddie Hinton.

 Recorded at the